 I have to say I’m pretty darn excited about how it turned out, and it’s so simple that I wish I would have made it months ago when it was first on my list. —I have a tendency of putting off what I consider “big” home decor project undertakings, but this was definitely not one them.
 You’ll also be pleased to know that I’m sharing how I make my metallic gold spray paint jobs last in high traffic areas…

-Total cost of this DIY version is $120
+The total cost of this DIY version is $120!
+Can you believe it?!

 First things first, you’ll need to paint the hairpin legs gold.
 To do this, I washed them thoroughly with soap and water since they’re unfinished steel, and then I primed them with a good coat of BIN primer and let it dry.